ayush-saran/Openlane_Workshop_VSD/README.md

 ### Calling upon OpenLANE ###

-The command used to run the OpenLANE flow is ./flow.tcl
+The command used to run the OpenLANE flow is `./flow.tcl`

 This command is explicitly run in the docker, which should be installed along with the OpenLANE tools, pdks and other files.

-To run OpenLANE interactively, ./flow.tcl -interactive does the trick.
+To run OpenLANE interactively, `./flow.tcl -interactive` , should do the trick.

 Furthermore, OpenLANE requires different software dependencies to run it, which is provided to it by running the command - package require openalane 0.9